-and scale since World War II, and this is a children's crisis."
-So against that backdrop, I understand that the Government of Poland a very little while ago, after consultations between their president and the government, are ready to deploy immediately and free of charge their MiG-29 jets and place them at the disposal of the United States of America.
+So against that backdrop, I understand that the Government of that the Government of Poland has made that decision?

+Poland a very little while ago, after consultations between their president and the government, are ready to deploy immediately and free of charge their MiG-29 jets and place them at the disposal of the United States of America.
 They have decided not to go directly, but-and, of course, they are-they have concerns about the backfilling of that at some point in time in some way.

-Can you speak to that and where we are at in that regard now that the Government of Poland has made that decision?
+Can you speak to that and where we are at in that regard now